Anderson family upset with living facility after loved one dies from COVID-19

 Bill Reed’s family felt with all the confidence in the world he was going to defeat COVID-19, even with his underlining health issues.

 “We tried to keep his hopes up while he was in the hospital.
-Myself and husband would text him we love you Bill.
-Keep fighting this,” Bill’s sister-in-law Tammy Reed said.
+Myself and husband would text him, ‘We love you Bill.
+Keep fighting this,'” said Tammy Reed, Bill’s sister-in-law.

 Sadly, the 69-year-old veteran passed away from the virus on April 9.

-His brother, Bob Reed, believes Bill got infected while staying at Bethany Pointe Health Campus in Anderson–the facility where the Indiana State Department of Health confirmed 24 residents have died from COVID-19; since the outbreak.
+His brother, Bob Reed, believes Bill was infected while staying at Bethany Pointe Health Campus in Anderson — the facility where the Indiana State Department of Health confirmed 24 residents have died from COVID-19 since the outbreak.

-“They contacted me and this guy says hey just wanted to update you we have 3 or 4 more people that have tested positive for the virus.
-In the same breath, he says we’re going to send your brother home tomorrow,” his brother said.
+“They contacted me, and this guy says, ‘Hey, just wanted to update you we have three or four more people that have tested positive for the virus.’
+In the same breath, he says, ‘We’re going to send your brother home tomorrow,'” Bob said.

 Bob didn’t understand why they were releasing him.

 “Why couldn’t they keep him for the 14 days to keep an eye on him?
-When they took him home the next day, the worker all he did was sit his stuff on the porch and leave,” Bob Reed said.
+When they took him home the next day, the worker all he did was sit his stuff on the porch and leave,” Bob recalled.

 He said staff members did not tell Bill to stay in the house for 14 days.
 Bob said Bill had been in the hospital for almost month and had no idea about the virus.